5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 * Any open edit or trace window
 * More than one thread was running at the moment of the crash.

+A> This is not strictly true.
+When `HandleError` detects multiple threads it tries to kill all of them.
+By definition that won't work because a) it cannot kill the main thread (0) and b) it cannot kill its own thread.
+However, if it happens to run in the main thread at that very moment it will get rid of all other running threads and be able to save a crash workspace afterwards as a result.

 Because we've defined a source for the Windows Event Log `HandleError` has reported the error accordingly: